MPTCP-Lab/net_check_plugin/README.md

 port=3478
 ```

-At least, either a whitelist or blacklist have to be defined, and if
+At least, either a allowlist or blocklist have to be defined, and if
 `use-stun` is set to `true` both `stun-server` and `stun-port` have to be
 setted.